angela1C/MLASProject/README.md

 - Keras Tensorflow.
 An open source library for training and developing machine learning models at https://www.tensorflow.org/guide/keras/sequential_model

 These packages can be installed if necessary on the command line using pip install <package-name>.
 Most of them come with the Anaconda distribution of Python 3.

 ---

+### Web Service Application

+The `Docker` file included in this repository contains the instructions to build a docker image.

 The following instructions can be used to get the web server up and running:

 - Clone the repository to your local machine

 - Check if docker is installed on your machine using `docker --version` If not you will need to install docker.
 Note that this may take some time.
+Go to https://www.docker.com

 - `docker build -t windpower-app . `
-This will build a docker image in your repository, in the current folder (`.`) The `-t` flag assigns a tag name to the application, otherwise the container id is used.
+This will build a docker image in your repository in the current folder (`.`) The `-t` flag assigns a tag name to the application, otherwise the container id is used.

 - `docker run -d -p 5000:5000 windpower-app`
 Once this is running you can access the app on your browser at the local host.

-- `docker image ls` will list the images.
+- `docker image ls` will list the images in the container

-- `docker container ls` will list the container ids (if you need to kill the container.)
+- `docker container ls` will list the container ids (if you need to kill the container)
+- `docker kill <container-id>` to kill the container
+- `docker rm <container-id>` to remove a container.

 Note that Tensorflow may cause some problems when using docker.
 For this reason you can alternatively create a virtual environment and install the packages required into the virtual environment.
 Then navigate to the local host on the browser to run the app.